seek-oss/vocab/README.md

 {
   "my key": {
     "message": "Hello from Vocab",
-    "decription": "An optional description to help when translating" }
+    "description": "An optional description to help when translating" }
 }
 ```